johnmanong/books/books.md

 # From Good to Great
 #### 6/27/2017 - 9/14/2017
 Lots of companies are good, very few make the transision to great.
 Research focuses on companies with long history of good (~15yrs) and a transition to great with sustained results (~15yrs).
 Normalizes for industry performance, unsustained performance.
 Takes very intentional effort, but is not more work/pain than remaining mediocre.
+A lot of work/energy spent on efforts that do not drive great results; these are a waste.
 Summary of framework on p.
 12 and below.

 Buildup
 - Level 5 leadership